Stateware/Dav3i/doc/CodingStandards.md

 #####Commenting:

 Comment FREQUENTLY and PRECISELY.
 Don’t be ambiguous, and be exact in detailing what your code is doing.
+Note that you do not want to repeat your code in the comments; instead, document design and implementation decisions, as well as high level function.

 #####Declaring Local Variables: